GAPAMET

 Aims and Objectives

-The project will identify materials used and technologies applied for the construction of 11th-12th century metal doors of European churches and shed light on how these choices are connected to the iconography and semantic of specific scenes by using an interdisciplinary approach including history, art history, and archaeometry, and by creating new analytical data.
+The project identifies materials used and technologies applied for the construction of 11th-12th century metal doors of European churches and sheds light on how these choices are connected to the iconography and semantic of specific scenes by using an interdisciplinary approach including history, art history, and archaeometry, and by creating new analytical data.
 The main objectives of the project are to:

 • Characterise techniques and material used in the construction of the metal doors;